sbensarg/offsec-labs-writeups/README.md

 bWNYQnJmSXd4Y1ZUCjhuZksyb0RjNkxmckRtalFBQUFBbHZjMk53UUc5elkzQT0KLS0tLS1FTkQg
 T1BFTlNTSCBQUklWQVRFIEtFWS0tLS0tCg==
 ```

-what we have here looks like base64, i can tell by "==" and it starts with a capital
+what we have here looks like base64, I can tell by "==" and it starts with a capital

-So the next step is to decode the file and see wath's the result will be
+So the next step is to decode the file and see what the result will be

 $ base64 -d secret.txt